-To the Board of Directors and Stockholders of National CineMedia, Inc. Centennial, Colorado
+To the Board of Directors and Stockholders of National CineMedia, Inc. Centennial Colorado

 We have audited the internal control over financial reporting of National CineMedia, Inc. and subsidiaries (the "Company") as of January 1, 2015, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Effectiveness of internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects.
-Our audit included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, testing and evaluating the design and operating effectiveness of internal control based on the assessed risk, and performing such other procedures as we considered necessary in the circumstances.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether effective internal control over financial reporting, assessing the risk that a material weakness exists, testing and evaluating the design and operating effectiveness of internal control based on the assessed risk, and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.